simon-duchastel/personal-website/content/about-me/_index.md

 Professionally, I mostly develop mobile applications for Android.
 I have the most experience creating native app experiences in Kotlin.
 However, I've also worked on backend systems working on REST endpoints in Java and microservices in AWS using serverless architecture and infrastructure-as-code.

 In my off-time, I enjoy reading and writing science fiction stories.
 Some of my favorite books are Foundation by Isaac Asimov, Dune by Frank Herbert, and A Memory Called Empire by Arkady Martine.
-However, I'll read just about anything that can be classified as Science Fiction!
+However, I'll read just about anything that can be classified as science fiction!

 I'm also deeply passionate about transit systems (particularly metro/subway systems) and urban development.
 Outside of work you'll find me perusing the latest transit news, reading up on new and innovative transit lines, and riding trains.